technologiestiftung/stadtpuls-story-template/README.md

 - [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>A JS library for creating interactive web maps.
 Used for the display of sensor cards (Can be removed if not used).
 - [**Mapbox GL CSS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>The CSS styles associated withe the [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/) library (Can be removed if not used).

-The above libraries are useful specific reasons (as cited above), however, none of these are mandatory.
+The above libraries are useful for specific reasons (as cited above), however, none of these are mandatory.
 Therefore, feel free to add or remove any library you deem important for your own story.

 ### Creating your own story